What is General Liability Insurance?

 General liability insurance, also known as third-party insurance, is an essential policy for both businesses and contractors.
 It offers protection against claims related to third-party losses including bodily injury, property damage, and personal injury.

-Simply put, nearly every business needs some type of liability coverage.
+There are different types of liability insurances, depending on your specific needs.
+Simply put, nearly every business needs some type of liability coverage to protect themselves against injuries or accidents that may occur on the business’s property.
 This is especially true for those that:

 - Interact with customers face to face